LuigiLegion/yhelper-etl/README.md

 ### Description:

-ETL process that extracts NYC DOH restaurant inspection data from the Socrata Open Data API, transforms it by removing invalid entries and grouping inspections by date under a single restaurant by phone number, and loads it into a Firestore document-based NOSQL database with a REST API.
+ETL process that extracts NYC DOH restaurant and food inspection data from the Socrata Open Data API, transforms it by removing invalid entries and grouping inspections by date under a single restaurant by phone number, and loads it into a Firestore document-based NOSQL database with a REST API.

 The REST API will allow consumers to easily retrieve a single restaurant's historical inspection data and incorporate it into their solutions.